Rahul1342002/Ekshetra/README.md

 -   `chatId` - Its the group id / personal ID.
 There are many bots which they can provide you the id.

+-   `secret` - The JWT secret key to verify / create JWT token. we recommend to use greater than 512 Bits.

 ## Installing

 ```bash